Skip to main content Skip to search Skip to search

 About the author

-Krista Maxwell is Assistant Professor in Anthropology at the University of Toronto.
-A settler scholar, her research focuses on the politics of Indigenous organizing around healing, care, and child welfare amidst ongoing settler colonialism from the mid-twentieth century to the present.
+Krista Maxwell is Associate Professor of Anthropology at the University of Toronto.
+A settler scholar, her research focuses on Indigenous social and political organizing around healing, care, and child welfare from the mid-twentieth century to the present.
+These interests are motivated by an analysis of the biopolitics of liberal settler colonialism as both a mode of assimilative governance and social dismemberment, and affording space for tactical Indigenous agency.

 Krista Maxwell's profile page